16 Job Skills Introverts Have That Give Them an Advantage

 Introverts are generally considered “quiet” people who get more energy from being alone than socializing with large groups.

-These traits can keep them from getting ahead in a job market that often seems to favor extroverts who promote themselves.
+These traits can sometimes keep them from getting ahead financially in a job market that often seems to favor extroverts, but they also possess vital skills that put them ahead of others.

 Here are 16 skills that showcase precisely why being an introvert in an extroverted world is an incredible asset in the workplace.